brandondijon/horiseon-code-refractor/README.md

 ### Task completed

-*HTML elements were replaed with semantic HTML elemetns *alt text was added to images
+*HTML elements were replaced with semantic HTML elemetns *alt text was added to images
 *Comments were provided in HTML document
 *CSS was reorganized